portfolio-performance/portfolio-help/docs/en/getting-started/manage-portfolio/bonds.md

 title: Managing bonds
 ---

 A bond is a financial instrument that represents a debt obligation.
 When an entity, such as a government or corporation, issues a bond, they are borrowing money from investors.
 In return, they promise to pay back the principal amount along with periodic interest payments over a specified period [[1](https://www.investopedia.com/articles/bonds/08/bond-market-basics.asp)].
-Bonds are not well-supported in Portfolio Performance but with a few simple workarounds mentioned in the [German forum](https://forum.portfolio-performance.info/t/verbuchung-von-anleihen/1537/43), you could manage them effectively.
+Bonds are not well-supported in Portfolio Performance, but with a few simple workarounds mentioned in the [German forum](https://forum.portfolio-performance.info/t/verbuchung-von-anleihen/1537/43), you can manage them effectively.

 # Adding the bond as a security.